himmAllRight/himmAllRight-source/resources/templates/md/posts/Updating-Pi-Cluster-With-Ansible.md

 ...
 ```

-With the hosts defined, we can start adding modules to update the nodes.
-To start listings the tasks, I used the `taks:` key, with the same indentation as the `hosts:` keyword.
-Instead of a single value, we will provide the `tasks:` keyword with a list of things to do.
+After the hosts are defined, modules can be added to update the nodes.
+To list the tasks, I used the `taks:` key, with the same indentation as the `hosts:` keyword.
+Instead of using a single value, I provided the `tasks:` keyword with a list of things to do.
 The first task I want to do when updating the nodes is to check that they running and connected.
-This can be done with the [ping module](https://docs.ansible.com/ansible/ping_module.html) that I used earlier in the post.
-The ping module will try to connect to each node, verified a usable python is installed, and return `pong` upon success.
+This can be accomplised with the [ping module](https://docs.ansible.com/ansible/ping_module.html) that I used earlier in the post.
+The ping module will try to connect to each node, verify that a usable python is installed, and return `pong` upon success.
 To add the module, I added `- ping: ~`, indented, to the line below `tasks:`:

 ```
 ---